joejenett/iwebthings/_posts/2024-08-02-for-cat-lovers.md

   - ai
   - fun
 ---
 I gotta be honest.
 I’m hesitant to share AI-related links.
 What with all the hype and controversy about artists’ rights and aggressive robots!
-Then I bump into something <a title="rateloaf.com" href="https://rateloaf.com/">Rate my Loaf</a> which allows you to “rate how well your cat sits like bread.”
+Then I bump into  <a title="rateloaf.com" href="https://rateloaf.com/">Rate my Loaf</a> which allows you to “rate how well your cat sits like bread.”
 As it turns out, I learn that one of my long lost feline friends resembles an almost perfect French loaf!
 Who knew!

 Here’s the kitty in question (because I know at least one of you who wants to see more pics like this on the web, wink wink nudge nudge):